mcmonkeyprojects/sd-infinity-grid-generator-script/README.md

 - You can add axes, but you'll have to regenerate all images if so.
     - Probably save as a new filename in that case.
 - If you're just adding a new value, make sure to leave `overwriting existing images` off.
-- Make sure your `Save Grid Images as JPEG` setting is the same as it was originally.

 ----------------------